SoundaryaSenthil/AzureUC-DLTProject/README.md

 • Created a DLT pipeline in the Gold (Curated) layer.
 • Streamed Delta files from the Silver layer.
 • Built final curated Delta tables using Databricks’ ETL framework (DLT).

+Key Features & Highlights:
+• Dynamic Ingestion: Parameterized GitHub URL allows flexible ingestion of different files without modifying the pipeline logic.

+• CI/CD with DevOps: All changes are tracked, versioned, and deployed using Azure DevOps pipelines.

+• Layered Lakehouse Architecture: Clean separation between raw, transformed, and curated data using the Bronze-Silver-Gold model.

+• Automated Streaming: Real-time data ingestion and transformation with minimal manual intervention.

+• Delta Lake + DLT: Reliable, scalable data storage and processing with ACID transactions and schema enforcement.

+• Governance with Unity Catalog: Centralized data governance and access control across all layers.